adenueltech/agrinuel-/README.md

 - **Payment Security**: Secure payment processing with instant settlements
 - **Logistics Support**: Integrated delivery tracking and route optimization
 - **Community Access**: Connect with other farmers and cooperatives
+- **Peer Networking**: View other farmers' products and chat directly

 ### 🛒 For Buyers
 - **Direct Sourcing**: Purchase directly from verified farmers